Close Banner

 Unless you've made advance dining reservations, the restaurant crowds can be as busy as the attraction lines, especially in the summer.
 You'll find the shortest lines during "off-peak" hours, for example, before 11 a.m. or after 2 p.m. for lunch.
 Just remember to adjust your breakfast and snack times accordingly so no one gets "hangry."
 (Be sure to enjoy some of our favorite ice cream treats to help cool off!)

 Oh, and just because you didn't make a dining reservation ahead of time doesn't mean you can't while you're on vacation!
-Check for availabilities on the days of your visit for last-minute openings due to other people's cancellations.
+Check availability on the days of your visit for last-minute openings caused by other people's cancellations.
 In the My Disney Experience app, you can even check for dining reservations "now" to see if anything is available.
 Or, you can join a Walk-Up list!
 A recent update allows you to search up to 10 days at a time, rather than by a specific day.

 Did you know that you can plan your Mobile Order in advance?
 That's right!
 You can create your order and select a pickup window as soon as you enter the park.
 This is even more important for popular stops such as Woody's Lunch Box, which books up quickly.